01 Sep 2016

-National Boards have announced practitioner registration fees for 2015/16, including 6 Boards that have reduced fees, 3 which have frozen fees and 5 which have limited fee increases to the national consumer price index (CPI) of 1.3%.
+National Boards have announced practitioner registration fees for 2016/17, including 4 Boards that have reduced fees, 4 which have frozen fees and 4 which have limited fee increases to no more than indexation.

-The Medical Radiation Practice, Occupational Therapy, Optometry, Osteopathy, Physiotherapy, and Podiatry Boards have reduced fees.
+The Occupational Therapy, Optometry, Osteopathy, and Physiotherapy Boards have announced reduced fees.

-The Chiropractic, Dental, Medical, Pharmacy and Psychology Boards have limited fee increases to the national CPI.
+The Chiropractic, Dental, Pharmacy, and Psychology Boards have announced fee increases limited to indexation.

-The National Registration and Accreditation Scheme (National Scheme) is funded by practitioners’ registration fees.
+The National Scheme is funded by practitioners’ registration fees.

 AHPRA CEO, Martin Fletcher, said the fees set for all the National Boards reflect the commitment by the National Boards and AHPRA to prudent financial management.